 What’s especially neat about bootcamp on a beach, though, is the beach itself.
 Your bare feet in the sand (you can wear shoes if you’d like, but it feels pretty great to feel sand in between your toes…and pretty much all over your entire body).
 The sounds of sea birds and waves and dogs playing.

 Another bonus: the good energy.
 Amy cranks up some good tunes, the group is easy-going and upbeat, and the open air engenders high spirits, even if your quads are also burning.
 And the bootcamps always end with the song “Ice, Ice Baby.”
 Because they should.

-Bootcamps start at 8 a.m. (meet in the parking lot) and it’s $10 to drop in (no need to register in advance – just show up)!
+Bootcamps start at 8 a.m. (meet in the parking lot on Willow Street) and it’s $15 to drop in (no need to register in advance – just show up)!
 It’s highly likely some folks will walk over to Scratch Baking Co. after, because of course.

 8-9 a.m.
 Saturdays in June, July, and August